heyauri/dht-sniffer/README.md

 ### concurrency
 The number of concurrent requests of the DHT service, mainly related to the `find_node` requests.
 Default value is 16, and it is enough under most circumstances.

-### fetchdTupleSize
+### fetchedTupleSize
-The size of the internal LRU cache `fetchdTupleSize` which will store the tuple like `{infoHash, peer}`.
+The size of the internal LRU cache `fetchedTupleSize` which will store the tuple like `{infoHash, peer}`.
 While the `ignoreFetched` option is set to `true` and the tuple is still kept in cache, the metadata fetching requests will be ignored.